 Because homeschool mom or not, far above everything else my child will learn, comes the most important study: the study of God’s Word.
 Because more than being intelligent or successful or well-rounded, I want my children to be absolutely, mind, body, and soul dazzled by Jesus.

 This is the very first Bible I read to each of my children when they’re young.
 It reads like a young children’s board book with colorful illustrations and small portions of simple (yet powerful) text on each page.

 This book will help your kids see the “big picture” of the Bible: that God has always been about rescuing His people and bringing them to His place and blessing all the people of the earth.
-That theme, of God’s people in God’s place, is repeated throughout nearly every story, from Eden to Canaan to Jesus to Heaven.
+That theme, of God’s people in God’s place, is repeated throughout nearly every story, from Eden to Canaan to Calvary to Heaven.
 Rather than a collection of separate “Bible stories”, the Big Picture Story Bible reads as the one great story of God’s plan for His people.
 I can almost guarantee it will help you make connections that you’ve never made before.
 You can learn good theology right along with your three year old.

 Adam and Eve chose to doubt God’s goodness.
 They chose to disobey God’s word.
 They did not let God be king over them.
 They ate some fruit from the tree.
 They listened to the voice of Satan instead of the word Of God.
 What a very sad day.